Launch an online presence that makes it simple to attract, win, and serve clients

 Include sensory words

 Sensory words can increase sales.
-Restaurants have used this tactic for years because it engages the brain.
+Restaurant marketing has used this tactic for years because it engages the brain.
 It makes sense to use these words in product or service descriptions.

 We recommend words like bright, smooth, velvety, and glowing.

 We’re back to proof, and social proof is huge in product or service descriptions because it’s a real customer sharing their feedback.
 Hopefully, the feedback is very specific and leans heavily on the benefits they’ve experienced.

 If possible, you’ll gain more credibility with a name and picture of the customer.
 This also makes the online buying process more personal.
 It’s real people sharing their stories versus the company telling its buyers how great it is.

 Another way to leverage this idea is to mention in the review that the item is popular.
 People love to buy things that are popular because it appeals to their fear of missing out.